paultopia/conlaw_casebook/spring-2022-iteration/17-nfib.md

     ance subsidize the medical care of those without it.
 As economists would describe what happens, the uninsured “free ride” on those who pay for health insurance.

        The size of this subsidy is considerable.
 Congress found that the cost-shifting just described “increases family [insurance] premiums by on average over $1,000 a year.”
-    Ibid.
-Higher premiums, in turn, render health insurance less affordable, forcing more people to go without insur­ ance and leading to further cost-shifting.
+Higher premiums, in turn, render health insurance less affordable, forcing more people to go without insur­ance and leading to further cost-shifting.

        And it is hardly just the currently sick or injured among the uninsured who prompt elevation of the price of health care and health insurance.
 Insurance companies and